One of my friends asked me this question today

 - Now, you have an apartment and a car to drive.

 - You need to have auto insurance to register the car.

 - Since you don’t have a driving history, insurance rates will be high (like $1200 for 6 months)

 - After getting insurance, you can register your car.

-- Next, you will need a cell phone. (mostly iPhone)
+- Next, you will need a cell phone.
+(I say shine new iPhone!)

-- Now you have cell phone, car, place to stay.
+- Now you have a cell phone, a car, a place to stay.

-- Next comes credit card, building credit history.
+- Next comes the credit card and building a credit history.

 Did you see so many things are depends on SSN.
-What if it takes 2 months to get your SSN?
+What if it takes a few months to get your SSN?
 Can you imagine how long it would delay other process?